Queen of Cyprus sells her kingdom to Venice

 History of Italy

 The last ruler of the Kingdom of Cyprus, Caterina Cornaro, died on 10th July, 1510 in Venice.
-She had been living out her life in a castle in Asolo, Veneto, retaaining the title Queen of Cyprus.
+She lived out her life in a castle in Asolo, Veneto, retaining the title Queen of Cyprus.

 Queen of Cyprus